seeker142/seeker142.github.io/_posts/Honzuki/2024-08-16-honzukimanga_p3v08.markdown

 A feybeast had leaped down from the trees above.
 I turned around with the blood drained from my face to see a Zantze flying in an arc, knocked away by Justus-sama.

-「My Ruel!」
+「My Ruelle!」

 「Rozemyne-himesama, no!
 Fall back, Eckhart!」

 It took me a split second to understand what had just happened.
-The Ruel fruit gathered by Rozemyne-sama had been stolen, and Eckhart-sama had dashed off in pursuit of the Zantze.
+The Ruelle fruit gathered by Rozemyne-sama had been stolen, and Eckhart-sama had dashed off in pursuit of the Zantze.
 But with so much information coming in at once, my mind went blank, and I had no clue what to do.

 「Highbeast!」

 I only snapped to attention when I heard a sharp order from Brigitte, instinctively summoning my Highbeast and jumping on.

 Zantze were a type of feybeast known for their agility, and this one spun in the air to make a perfect landing.
-But before it even touched the ground, it suddenly underwent an explosive growth, evolving from a Zantze into a Goltze using the mana that Rozemyne-sama had imbued into the Ruel fruit.
+But before it even touched the ground, it suddenly underwent an explosive growth, evolving from a Zantze into a Goltze using the mana that Rozemyne-sama had imbued into the Ruelle fruit.
 The change was so abrupt that my mind refused to accept it, even though I saw it with my own eyes.

-「Ferdinand-sama, a Zantze has eaten the Ruel fruit infused with Rozemyne-sama's mana and transformed into a Goltze.
+「Ferdinand-sama, a Zantze has eaten the Ruelle fruit infused with Rozemyne-sama's mana and transformed into a Goltze.
 Immediate extermination is necessary.」

 Unlike me, who was still staring at the Goltze in complete shock, Justus-sama immediately sent an Ordonnanz to Ferdinand-sama.
 Meanwhile, Eckhart-sama had transformed his Schtappe into a large two-handed sword and began infusing it with mana.
 I hoped that Eckhart-sama, being an archknight, could take down the Goltze on his own, but his efforts only inflicted a few minor wounds.